Welcome to the Sexual Assault Support Service - supporting survivors of sexual assault in Southern Tasmania

 The Sexual Assault Support Service (SASS) is a community based service committed to providing high quality support and information services to survivors of sexual assault in Southern Tasmania, their carers and support people, professionals, and the general public.

-From Tuesday 11th March 2014, all SASS services will be located at Ingomar House, 34 Patrick Street Hobart.
+All SASS services are now located at Ingomar House, 34 Patrick Street Hobart.

-Client Services including Intake and Counselling will be located on the Ground Floor of the Ingomar House building, with Corporate Services, Community Engagement, Royal Commission and Project staff continuing in the current configuration on the First Floor.
+Client Services including Intake and Counselling are located on the Ground Floor of the Ingomar House building, with Corporate Services, Community Engagement, Royal Commission and Project staff on the First Floor.

 SASS SUCCESSFUL IN GAINING $1.2 MILLION TO PROVIDE SERVICES, COUNSELLING AND ADVOCACY TO THOSE AFFECTED BY THE ROYAL COMMISSION INTO INSTITUTIONAL RESPONSES TO CHILD SEXUAL ABUSE.